| |

 really well and at each wheel, ebrake free and functioning

-well i - if there is to be a
+i - if there is to be a

 passenger you need to install a grab handle